linuscth/socialNetworkAPI/README.md

 ## Installation

 1. Clone this repository to your local machine.
 2. Make sure you have MongoDB installed.
-Follow the [MongoDB installation guide](https://coding-boot-camp.github.io/full-stack/mongodb/how-to-install-mongodb) to set it up.
 3. Install the project's dependencies by running the following command:

 ## Usage